fred-framework/dart/tools/Tcl/README.txt

     - replace_iobuf_bibuf
     - swap_clock_buffers

-+ log.tcl - Defined the following procs used for logging the commands, critical messages, and results
     - log_time

++ log_utils.tcl - Defined the following procs used for logging the commands, critical messages, and results
+    - log_time
     - log_data
     - command
     - parse_log

-+ log.tcl - Defined the following procs used for logging the commands, critical messages, and results
-    - log_time
+    - print_table

 + run.tcl        - Called from design.tcl; controls the flows that are run
-+ synth.tcl    - Proc used to run all synthesis runs
++ synthesize.tcl - Proc used to run all synthesis runs
 + ooc_impl.tcl   - Proc used to run OOC implementations
-+ pr_impl.tcl  - Proc used to run PR configurations
-+ impl.tcl     - Proc used to run TopDown, Assembly, or Flat implementations
++ implement.tcl  - Proc used to run Partial Reconfiguration, TopDown, Assembly, or Flat implementations
 + step.tcl       - Proc used to call each step of implementation